This first appeared in The Havok Journal on December 4, 2014.

 Let’s play a game.
-When you read a media story about anything, and I do mean anything, if it mentions a racial color, or nationality delete that word.
-Make that substitution regardless why and do it uniformly.
+When you read a media story about anything, and I do mean anything if it mentions a racial color, or nationality delete that word.
+Make that substitution regardless of why and do it uniformly.
 The media agencies add descriptors to inflame the story, or to make you ignore it.
 They pour gasoline on the fires of hate and fan the flames once ignited.

-Readers cannot seem to take color out of the equation, but we have to try, because then we can see the manipulation at work.
+Readers cannot seem to take color out of the equation, but we have to try because then we can see the manipulation at work.

 Read this sentence:

 The white cop shot the unarmed black teenager.

 The media designed the first version to make you ask why the white cop shot the black teenager.
 The story makes you focus on race and then the incident.
 If you remove the color, you remove the inflammatory comments and focus on the issue.

 A Bosnian man was beaten to death with a hammer.
 This event happened less than ten miles from where Michael Brown died, but it did not even make the front page for CNN.
 When it did, CNN and Fox used the description of “Bosnian.”
 Why?
 Because Americans don’t care about foreigners.
 If you put the word Bosnian on it, people will not even notice that murder that happened in St. Louis.
 People won’t read it and see that black teens on a rampage beat a man to death, a white man, for no better reason than they wanted to.
 If they told the story the way they did the Ferguson story, it would go against their agenda of racial tensions.
 By word choice and placement, they make it unimportant.

 In Cleveland, Law Enforcement Officers rolled up to a park where the suspect was pointing a gun at people.
 The car pulls up in front of the individual and the officer exits the car.
 Immediately, the suspect reaches for the gun and the officer shoots.
 This is from video footage and the only complaints that people can make are hyperbole from ignorant people who are trying to call it something other than what it is: a kid made a really dumb mistake.